BrandonWherry/CounterfactualSearch/datasets/README.md

+This directory stores all datasets that will be used.
+Make a new directory for each, and add that directory to .gitignore if it exceeds ~30MB

 # CounterfactualMNIST
 Following [Kenny and Keane, 2021], we sampled a part of the MNIST dataset by selecting classes of images where the